deepakkumarnd/star_rating/README.md

 # Rails Star Rating

-A simple gem to add star rating to an active record object.
+A simple gem to add star rating to a resource.

 ## Installation: